Rogue Shakespeare®

 Rogue Shakespeare® is Ryan J-W Smith’s artistic pseudonym, as well as the name of his critically-acclaimed international theatre company that has been producing his award-winning verse plays since 2001.

-With Rogue Shakespeare®, Smith’s accolades include: OFFIES OffFest Award Winner 2025; two-time Hollywood Fringe International Award Winner; two-time Encore Producers’ Award Winner; Hollywood Fringe Comedy Award Nomination; Amnesty International Freedom of Expression Award Nomination; Gandhi Foundation Award Recipient; three-time Arts Council England Award Recipient, two-time ‘Pick of the Fringe’ (Edinburgh), The Observer (Newspaper) Fringe Promoter of the Year, and countless professional 4 and 5-star reviews.
+As Rogue Shakespeare®, Smith’s stage accolades include: OFFIES OffFest Award Winner 2025; two-time Hollywood Fringe International Award Winner; two-time Encore Producers’ Award Winner; Hollywood Fringe Comedy Award Nomination; Amnesty International Freedom of Expression Award Nomination; Gandhi Foundation Award Recipient; three-time Arts Council England Award Recipient, two-time ‘Pick of the Fringe’ (Edinburgh), The Observer (Newspaper) Fringe Promoter of the Year, and countless professional 4 and 5-star reviews.

-Smith’s best-known works include:
+As Rogue Shakespeare®, Smith’s critically-acclaimed artistic works include:

 PLAYS: (date indicates year of first performance)